Doomlazer/EQ1-CDR/README.md

 <img src="pics/CDLogo.png" width="600" alt="The solid yellow logo of the CD version."></img>

-The EQ1-CDR Patch uses the gradient logo from the floppy version:
+The EQ1-CDR patch uses the gradient logo from the floppy version:

 <img src="pics/CDRLogo.png" width="600" alt="The restored gradient of the floppy verion logo art."></img>